In an effort

 is situated on top of a hill overlooking Timphu.
 The word Kuensel

 means "everything is clear" and from this place,

 there is great view of the Thimphu Valley.

 The statue is constructed out of bronze and cupper and is studded with many

-can make such a large bronze cast structure, it is being
+can produce such a large bronze cast structure, it is being

-manufactured in China and the pieces are brought to Bhutan and are
+manufactured in China and the pieces are brought to Bhutan and then

 assembled here.
 The statue is finish, but the temple and the entire

 area is still being build.
 A real kitsch adding is a